LimpidTech/kohana-notifications/README.md

 ## Getting started

 The previously described situation is an extremely basic task with this module.
-It takes one line of code after you save the method.
+It takes one line of code within your save method.

     Notifications::append('Your profile has been updated.');